-At many of our 5 Holiday Parks in Dorset, we have nature trails that are a great free activity for the whole family!
+At many of our Holiday Parks in Dorset, we have nature trails that are a great free activity for the whole family!
 These vary in length from 1.5 miles (approx 30 mins) to 3.75 miles (approx 1h 15 mins) long.
-You can find more information and links to maps for each nature trail below
+You can find more information and links to maps for each nature trail below:

 Highlands End Holiday Park

 The nature trail at Highlands End is a 2.9 mile circular walk from the Park Reception that takes in the bee / wildflower bank, bug hotel, mower’s mead wildlife lake, the dog exercising meadow and some fantastic views from the South West Coast Path over Eype Beach.
-The Nature Trail at Highlands End Holiday Park includes an activity to collect the letters as you go around the route and unscramble the letters at the end.
+The Nature Trail at Highlands End Holiday Park includes an activity to collect the letters as you go around the route and unscramble them at the end.

 Golden Cap Holiday Park

 The nature trail at Golden Cap is a 3.7 mile circular route from the park, that takes in our Big Berries summer camping field, the Doghouse Hills, a coast path climb to the highest point on the south coast (Golden Cap) and some amazing views over Seatown and the Jurassic Coast.
 Look out for bug hotels along the way, the dog exercising meadow and the fishing lake.

 Graston Copse Holiday Park